1969 Wyoming Cowboys football team

 The 1969 Wyoming Cowboys football team represented the University of Wyoming in the 1969 NCAA University Division football season.
 Led by eighth-year head coach Lloyd Eaton, they were members of the Western Athletic Conference (WAC) and played their home games on campus at War Memorial Stadium in Laramie.

-The Cowboys were three-time defending conference champions and outscored their opponents 242 to 118.
-Wyoming won its first six games, but dropped the last four in a season tainted by a racial controversy.
+The Cowboys were three-time defending conference champions.
+They compiled a record of 6–4 (4–3 against conference opponents), finished fourth in the WAC, and outscored their opponents 242 to 118.
+Wyoming won its first six games, but lost the last four in a season tainted by a racial controversy.